Collaboration between English teachers and Foreign-language teachers

 Since its creation, CLIE has promoted the idea of Language Awareness, and in particular the idea that both English teachers and Foreign-language teachers are ‘language teachers’ and could benefit from collaboration.
 Unfortunately, this is not how the English and FL departments in most schools see their relationships, and collaboration is in fact unusual and rare.
 Together with its sister committee the LAGB’s Education Committee, CLIE is trying to promote more collaboration between these two subject areas.
 (CLIE is also aware that the situation in schools mirrors that in universities, where it is unusual for English and FL departments to collaborate.)

 The project has achieved the following:

-- an article about English-FL collaboration jointly written by representatives of both sides:
+- We’ve written an article about English-FL collaboration jointly written by representatives of both sides:

 - Published in Languages Today (the magazine of the Association for Language Learning – only available to members of ALL) Issue 22, Spring 2016, pages 30-32.

-- to be published in Teaching English (the magazine for members of NATE, the National Association for the Teaching of English)
+- Also published in Teaching English (the magazine for members of NATE, the National Association for the Teaching of English)

 Here are some links to material or websites that are relevant to this project.

 - 2017.4: A conference (April 1 in Oxford) about research relevant to teaching English and FL

 - Research supporting collaboration between English and FL